Source Code

 performCheck();

-The core monitoring logic.
-Polls downdetector.com every 30 seconds and caches the result.
+The core monitoring logic lives in the API container.
+It polls downdetector.com every 30 seconds, caches the result, and persists snapshots for history.
 HTTP responses under 500 count as "up" because Cloudflare's bot detection returns 403s even when the site is operational.

 Frontend Sync